soomla/knowledge-base/src/documents/unity/GrowSpend_GettingStarted.html.md

 	  ![alt text](/img/tutorial_img/unity_grow/addNewApp.png "Add new app")

-	Once you created your game, you'll be redirected to a quick start process to download any of the GROW bundles.
+	Once you created your game, you'll be redirected to a quick start process to download any of the GROW integrations.
 Click on **GrowSpend**.
 You'll see an instructions screen, you can continue with that or stay here for the extended version.

 2. Double-click on the downloaded Unity package, it'll import all the necessary files into your Unity project.